Social capital: Name generators

 One type of quantitative social capital measure uses name generators to construct social networks and to measure the level of social capital.
-These networks are constructed by asking participants to name people that they interact with, such as "Name all the people you've discussed important matters within the past six months."
+These networks are constructed by asking participants to name people that they interact with, such as "Name all the people you've discussed important matters with in the past six months."
 Name generators are often useful to construct core discussion networks of close ties, rather than weaker ties.

 Social capital scales

 Many studies measure social capital by asking the question: "do you trust the others?"
 Other researches analyse the participation in voluntary associations or civic activities.

 To expand upon the methodological potential of measuring online and offline social bonding, as it relates to social capital, Williams (2006), offers a matrix of social capital measures that distinguishes social bridging as a form of less emotionally-tethered relationships compared to bonding.
 Bonding and bridging sub-scales are proposed, which have been adopted by over 300 scholarly articles.

 Lin, Peng, Kim, Kim & LaRose (2012) offer a noteworthy application of the scale by measuring international residents originating from locations outside of the United States.
 The study found that social media platforms like Facebook provide an opportunity for increased social capital, but mostly for extroverts.
 However, less introverted social media users could engage social media and build social capital by connecting with Americans before arriving and then maintaining old relationships from home upon arriving to the states.
 The ultimate outcome of the study indicates that social capital is measurable and is a concept that may be operationalized to understand strategies for coping with cross-cultural immersion through online engagement.